JWock82/Pynite/docs/source/member.rst

 The local y-axis is defined as the cross-product of the local z-axis with the local x-axis.
 In other words, the local y-axis is always perpendicular to the member and to the local z-axis.

+Rotations are applied by using the right-hand rule, with positive rotations being clockwise if looking down the member from the i-node to j-node.

 The member local coordinate system can be visualised with the ``Renderer.member_csys`` option.

 Positive sign conventions are shown below.